ksemk/DeliveryCarSimulator/README.md

 Within the dataset for testing, two policies with varying service intensities are provided, along with a third control policy.
 In the control policy, no maintenance is performed unless there is a critical breakdown, at which point the vehicle is replaced.
 This setup allows for a comprehensive assessment of the impacts and efficiencies of active versus minimal maintenance interventions on vehicle operability and lifecycle.

 ## Acknowledgments
-Special thanks to the project contributors Maksym Zdanovich and [@defnotjustine](https://github.com/defnotjustine) for their significant roles in developing and analyzing the simulation model.
+Special thanks to the project contributors [@makszdanowicz](https://github.com/makszdanowicz) and [@defnotjustine](https://github.com/defnotjustine) for their significant roles in developing and analyzing the simulation model.
 Their expertise has been crucial in advancing the project's goals.